xiaoylu/leetcode_category/Javascript/Readme.md

 Prototypal inheritance
 ---
-Properties on prototype objects do not change or override properties in the parent object.

 Setting prototypes to an object is done by setting an object's prototype attribute to a prototype object.
 A prototype is just a single object and derived object instances hold only references to their prototype.
 ```
 var account = {
     bank: "Bank of America",   // just the default value